 Middlesex County

-This page includes local event listings and directories of veterans’ services; posts and auxiliaries; veterans outreach centers, Aging Services Access Points; and veteran owned businesses, along with information about VA spending and veterans living in Middlesex County.
+As of 2022, there were around 48,667 veterans living in Middlesex County, including 3,420 women veterans.
+This page includes local event listings and directories of veterans’ services; veteran outreach centers; posts and auxiliaries; elder services; and veteran owned businesses, along with census, VA spending, and public health data for Middlesex County.

-All events in Middlesex County are tagged #greater-boston; some towns are also tagged #boston-metro or #merrimack-valley.
-When you submit events, include the relevant tags and the name of the town in the event listing so they show up in the relevant calendars.
+All events in cities and towns in Middlesex County are tagged #greater-boston; some are also in #boston-metro or #merrimack-valley.
+When you submit events, include relevant tags so they show up on relevant pages.
+Include the town name in the event so it will appear in the local listings.

 Veterans Northeast Outreach Center